cruftyoldsysadmin/documentation/EthereumSmartContracts.md

 - Completion of the project

 ### DIX Auth
 This contract contains the rules that define who can trigger the payments.
-This would normally be the validator Voting Contract
+This would normally be the validator Voting Contract.
 (This could potentially be merged with **Mint/Burn Auth** contract)

 ### Validator Voting